 2.)
-Eat a light lunch or have a snack
+Eating a light lunch or have a snack

 3.)
-Stretch and go for a brief walk
+Stretching and go for a brief walk

 5.)
-Take a power nap (during breaks and lunch)
+Taking a power nap (during breaks and lunch)

 For many people, this one is a “duh, of course,” thing to keep in mind.
 But getting a good night’s sleep the night before can make a difference in your daily productivity.
 You’ll feel more alert and willing to take on more tasks in the middle of the day.
 If you’re not getting enough sleep, not only are you depriving your health, but you’re hurting your performance at work.